-LNA primers and probes - NEW
+LNA primers and probes

 Locked Nucleic Acid is a type of nucleic acid analog that contains a 2'-O, 4'-C methylene bridge.

 Figure 1.
 Structure of Locked Nucleic Acid and native-state DNA monomers.

 The “locked” part of their name comes from a methylene bridge bond linking the 2′ oxygen to the 4′ carbon of the RNA pentose ring (Figure 1).
 The bridge bond fixes the pentose ring in the 3′-endo conformation.
 In fact, LNA nucleotides are RNA building blocks due to the 2´oxygen on the sugar component in place, however not requiring a 2´OH protection group (like TBDMS, TOM, ACE or TC) as “the lock” provides protection.

 LNA building blocks in PCR primers, qPCR probes, and other types of oligonucleotides provide “oligo solubility” in water and standard buffers.
 And as the modification concerns the Nucleic Acid backbone only, Watson-Crick base-pairing rules remain unaffected.

 - increased Tm for short and AT-rich primers and probes (ΔTm/locked base approx. 2-6°C depending on sequence composition and “neighbourhood” effects)

 - Enhanced in-vitro and in-vivo stability due to increased endo- and exonuclease resistance

 - Nontoxic, efficient and effective building blocks for incorporation in antisense, m-RNA or other Nucleic Acid based drug development candidates.